fuse-box/fuse-box/README.md

 ### Bundle anything without an extra effort
 You have an npm library in mind?
 You can bundle it without any extra configuration. babel-core with all plugins?
 No problem, fusebox takes care of everything you need.

-All node modules (at least the most cricial ones) will be bundled for browser (Buffer, path e.t.c) So you don't need to stress about whether you bundle will work in browser.
+All node modules (at least the most critical ones) will be bundled for browser (Buffer, path e.t.c) So you don't need to stress about whether you bundle will work in the browser.
 IT WILL.

 ### It is blazing fast

 Fusebox is super fast.
 50ms for a regular project, 100ms for a big project to re-bundle.
-It applies agressive but responsible module caching, which makes it fly.
+It applies aggressive but responsible module caching, which makes it fly.

 Check this benchmark: